garrandall/popular-music-data/tracks/something-s-got-a-hold-on-me-etta-james.md

 Oh, sometimes I get a good feeling, yeah (yeah)
 I get a feeling that I never, never, never
 Never had before, no, no (yeah)
-I just wanna tell you right now that I (ooh)
+I just wanna tell you right now that I (oh)
 I believe, I really do believe that